mitchelllisle/mitchelllisle.github.io/_posts/2023-09-30-pyspark-pydantic-schema-library.md

     email: str
 ```

-With the `SparkModel` class from Sparkdantic, you can easily convert this Pydantic model into a PySpark schema:
+With the `SparkModel` class from Sparkdantic, you can easily convert this Pydantic model into a PySpark schema which
+gives you the ability to generate a PySpark valid schema with the `model_spark_schema` method:

 ```python
 from sparkdantic import SparkModel